-New Horizons

-Оре erating Statu s Launch Date Life-Cycle Costs

-Extended January 2006 \$720 million

-Successfully encountering Pluto in July 2015, this mission is the first scientific investigation to obtain a close look at Pluto and its moons.
+New Horizons Ope rating Statu s Launch Date Life-Cycle Costs Extended January 2006 \$720 million Successfully encountering Pluto in July 2015, this mission is the first scientific investigation to obtain a close look at Pluto and its moons.
 Scientists aim to find answers to basic questions about the surface properties, geology, interior makeup, and atmospheres on these bodies.
 Now in its extended mission phase, the spacecraft ventured deeper into the Kuiper Belt and studied one of the small, and most primitive, icy bodies in this region-officially named Arrokoth-approximately two billion miles beyond Pluto's orbit, passing the body on New Year's Day, 2019.
-D

-Location Pluto

-Operations Platform Probe (Flyby)

-NASA Program New Frontiers

-NASA Centers Goddard Space Flip Flight Center and Jet Propulsion Laboratory

-Non-NASA Partners Applied Pl KinetX, Inc Corporatio Applied Physic: KinetX, Inc.; Ba Corporation; U d Physics Laboratory (Project Management); Southwest Research Institute (Principal Investigator); , Inc.; Ball Aerospace Corporation; The Boeing Company; Stanford University; Lockheed Martin ration; University of Colorado, Boulder; and the U.S. Department of Energy

-Science Goals Science Benefits

-Flyby, or as well Provide of plan and of Provide valuable insights into the comparative geogeochemistry, tidal evolution, atmosphere and vol transport mechanics of icy worlds Provide valuable insights into the comparative geochemistry, tidal evolution, atmosphere and vol transport mechanics of icy worlds the ancient solar nebula
+Location Pluto Operations Platfo ions Platform Probe (Flyby) NASA Program New Frontiers NASA Centers Goddard Space e Flight Center and Jet Propulsion Labo oratory Non-NASA PartnersApplied Physics Laboratory (Project Management); Southwest Research Institute (Principal Investig KinetX, Inc.; Ball Aerospace Corporation; The Boeing Company; Stanford University; Lockheed Mart Corporation; University of Colorado, Boulder; and the U.S. Department of Energy g Company; Stanford University; Lockheed Martin Science Goals Science Benefits as wellProvide of plan characterize, and map the Pluto-Charon system Provide valuable insights into the compara geochemistry, tidal evolution, atmosphere transport mechanics of icy worlds of the ancient solar nebula